Gregorios Theocharous

 His Eminence Archbishop Gregorios of Thyateira and Great Britain.

 Gregorios Theocharous of Thyateira and Great Britain (Greek: Γρηγόριος Θεοχάρους; 28 October 1928 – 20 November 2019) served as the Greek Orthodox Archbishop of Thyateira and Great Britain under the Ecumenical Patriarchate of Constantinople.
 He was elected Archbishop by the Sacred and Holy Synod of the Ecumenical Patriarchate on 16 April 1988.
-He resigned on 12 June 2019 for health reasons and has been succeeded by Nikitas Loulias.
+He resigned on 12 June 2019 for health reasons and was succeeded by Nikitas Loulias.
 He died on 20 November 2019.
 His funeral took place on 5 December 2019 at St Mary's Greek Orthodox Church, Wood Green.

 Early life

 Gregorios was born in the Cypriot village of Marathovounos in the Famagusta District on 28 October 1928.
 He was the ninth and last child of the builder Theocharis and his wife Maria Hadjitofi.
 At the age of three, his father died and so he was brought up by his mother and eight older siblings.
 He recalled in an interview with Hellenic TV in the UK that his father wanted to call him Varanava (Barabbas) (Greek; Βαράββα) however, later decided to call him Gregorios after his brother who died in Asia-Minor.
 On his 13th birthday (October 28, 1941) he heard on the only radio of the village that Greece had joined the war by refusing to allow Axis troops to enter its territory.
 His mother died in 1961, one year after Cyprus gained independence from Britain.